CJY037/CJY037/README.md

 ### Hi there, I'm CJY 👋

 - Currently learning Computer Science in Uni :computer:
--Interests: Cyber Security, AI, Data Science etc
+- Interests: Cyber Security, AI, Data Science etc
 - Programming languages: Python, C

 - Using this as a cloud repository to keep track of coding projects I've worked on. :books: